zann1e/jstutorials/README.md

  - Frontend: React

  Backend:
- 1. Install MongoDB on your local machine.
+ 1. Install MongoDB on your local machine if you dont want to use current setup from MongoDB Atlas.
  2. Navigate to `backend` folder and run `npm install`.
  3. After install run `npm start`.